jsnajder/sdewac-prepro/README.md

 ../bin/conll2lemmadict -m -t sdewac-mst.sample.unlemmatized < sdewac-mate.sample.conll | sort | ../bin/conll2lemmadict -r > sdewac-mate.sample.lemmadict
 ```

-Finally, we run the preprocessing of the MST-parsed sDeWac corpus, providing a
+Finally, we run the preprocessing of the MST-parsed SdeWac corpus, providing a
 list of lemmas and the lemmatization dictionary as input:

 ```